Tourist Visa Rules in Nepal (Effective from 16 July 2008 )

 Tourists who visit Nepal must hold valid passport and visa.

+a.
 Tourist entry visa can be obtained for the following duration from Nepal Embassy / Consulate or Mission offices abroad, or at the following immigration offices in Nepal:

 Tribhuvan International Airport, Kathmandu